All Episodes

 Then it came up during the election, right?

-And and they said they actually say in it that they they viewed it as moot.
+And they actually say in it that they viewed it as moot.

-I was not involved in those, was the Supreme Court case in Pennsylvania, where if you recall, we initially received the stay.
+And I read that because my only appearance in any case involving the election, that I was not involved in those, was the Supreme Court case in Pennsylvania, where if you'll recall, we initially received a stay on how those votes that came in late.

 The argument being, of course, that they didn't have the constitutional authority to do it.